What if you already know the types of interview questions for freshers that will be asked in an interview; sounds great?

 - Talk about your method of keeping yourself calm under pressure.

-10. What was the most challenging decision you’ve had to make?
+Question 12.
+What was the most challenging decision you’ve had to make?

 This question is asked because the interviewer wants to know how you handle challenging and stressful situations and check your decision-making skills.
 It would be best if you showed them that even under pressure, you were calm and decisive.